ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-ha-ca.md

 {: #ibm-hlfsupport-console-build-ha-ca-before}

 You need to configure an instance of a PostgreSQL database.
 There are two options available in {{site.data.keyword.cloud_notm}}:
     - [Databases for PostgreSQL](https://cloud.ibm.com/catalog/services/databases-for-postgresql){: external}.
-See the [Getting Started tutorial](/docs/databases-for-postgresql?topic=databases-for-postgresql-getting-started){:external} for information on provisioning an instance of the service.
+See the [Getting Started tutorial](/docs/databases-for-postgresql?topic=databases-for-postgresql-getting-started){: external} for information on provisioning an instance of the service.
     - [Hyper Protect DBaaS for PostgreSQL](https://cloud.ibm.com/catalog/services/hyper-protect-dbaas-for-postgresql){: external}.
 See the tutorial on [Getting started with IBM Cloud Hyper Protect DBaaS for PostgreSQL](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-gettingstarted) for setup instructions.

 Use of a third-party PostgreSQL database is also supported.
 If the third-party database is configured to use TLS, you will need to provide at least one server certificate.
 If SSL client authentication (mutual TLS) is enabled, you also need to provide a client certificate and a client key in .pem format.
 More information on how to provide this information is provided in the steps that follow.